-When it comes to puffy eyelids, many women find themselves more concerned with this problem, even though the condition doesn’t discriminate between genders.
-Puffy eyelids make eyes look swollen and tired, and depending on the severity of the problem, it can be difficult to open or close ones eyes completely.
+Puffy eyelids make eyes look swollen and tired, and depending on the severity of the problem, they can make it difficult to open or close one’s eyes completely.

-There are many causes for puffy eyelids, some of which are avoidable while others are not.
-There are also many different treatment methods you can conduct at home to reduce the amount of puffiness in your eyelids.
-We’ll go over the causes, symptoms and treatment methods below.
+There are many causes for puffy eyelids; some are avoidable, while others are not.
+There are also many different at-home treatments you can use to reduce the puffiness in your eyelids.
+We’ll go over the causes, symptoms, and treatment methods below.

 Why Are My Eyelids Puffy?